 - Kudzu Factory.
 This man has taken that pesky kudzu and turned it into true art.
 We stopped by to see dinosaurs, a witch and other sculptures fabricated from kudzu and rebar.

 - Georgia Mountain Market.
 This indoor flea market covers 45,000 square feet, and it’s filled will all sorts of treasures.
 It’s open Friday through Sunday.
 You can see our list of other exceptional fleas markets here.

 - Foxfire Museum.
 The Foxfire Magazine and anthologies are about the self-sufficient life of the Southern Appalachia people of long ago.
 Students of this program used proceeds from the book to replicate a town from this period.
 Visitors are free to roam the “community.”
 You will see homes, a chapel, workshops, and so much more.

 - The Rusty Bike Cafe.
-This is definitely a local’s place, and there is reason.
+This is definitely a local’s place, and there is a reason.
 It’s homey with great food.
-We went for breakfast and had to wait a bit for table but it was worth it.
+We went for breakfast and had to wait a bit for a table but it was worth it.
 The omelet and hashbrowns were awesome, and the boys loved the chocolate chip pancakes.

 In all honesty, we ate most of our meals at the cabin because of the full kitchen.
 However, our hosts were kind enough to leave us the scoop on their favorite places (and some research validated that these were the places to grab some great grub.)
 Have you been to any of these?
 Would you agree??

 - Clayton Pharmacy.
 Tucked inside this pharmacy is an old-fashioned soda shop with milkshakes, hot dogs, and more.
 I also read their egg salad sandwiches are awesome for packing on a hike.